okansungur/Apache-Thrift-and-Spring-Boot/README.md

 }

 ```
 We implement the methods according to our needs.
 To demonstrate the data we have only completed getList() method.
-We
+We defined a student with name Lucy.